Getting Dressed, the Victorian Way!

 Jill is ready in her Victorian finest

-For more information about educational programs at the Oshawa Museum, please check out our Education Catalogue, or give us a call at the Museum (905-436-7624 x 106)!
+For more information about educational programs at the Oshawa Museum, please give us a call at the Museum (905-436-7624 x 106)!